AviatrixSystems/Docs/HowTos/copilot_faq.rst

 CoPilot authenticates against the Aviatrix Controller list of local users.

-Are the traffic flow records coming from controller or gateways?
+Are the traffic flow records coming from Aviatrix Controller or the gateways?
 ===============================================================================

 The flows are sent from the Aviatrix gateways directly to CoPilot's instance.